-exact_redirects [boolean, optional] If false and the requested memento is a redirect whose target doesn't exist or can't be played back, this returns the closest-in-time memento to the intended target, so long as it is within target_window.
+[bool, optional] If false and the requested memento is a redirect whose target doesn't exist or can't be played back, this returns the closest-in-time memento to the intended target, so long as it is within target\window.
 If unset, this will be the same as exact.

-target_window [int, optional] If the memento is of a redirect, allow up to this many seconds between the capture of the redirect and the capture of the redirect's target URL.
+[int, default: 86400] If the memento is of a redirect, allow up to this many seconds between the capture of the redirect and the capture of the redirect's target URL.
 This window also applies to the first memento if exact=False and the originally requested memento was not available.
 Defaults to 86,400 (24 hours).